Arduino: Legacy IDE

-From version 1.8.12, Arduino IDE windows compiler supports only Windows 7 or newer OS.
-On Windows Vista or older one gets "Unrecognized Win32 application" error when trying to verify/upload program.
-To run IDE on older machines, users can either use version 1.8.11, or copy "arduino-builder" executable from version 11 to their current install folder as it's independent from IDE.

 IDE 2.0

+An initial alpha preview of a new Arduino IDE was released on October 18, 2019, as Arduino Pro IDE.
+The beta preview was released on March 1, 2021, renamed IDE 2.0.
 On September 14, 2022, the Arduino IDE 2.0 was officially released as stable.

-Previously, on October 18, 2019 the initial alpha preview was released as the Arduino Pro IDE.
-On March 1, 2021, the beta preview was released, renamed IDE 2.0.
-The system still uses Arduino CLI (Command Line Interface), but improvements include a more professional development environment, autocompletion support, and Git integration.
+The system still uses Arduino CLI (Command Line Interface), but improvements include a more professional development environment and autocompletion support.
 The application frontend is based on the Eclipse Theia Open Source IDE.
-The main features available in the new release are:
+Its main new features are: